YetAnotherNerd/whatlastgenre/README.md

 ## How it works
 It scans through folders for albums and receives genre tags for them and their artists from different music sites.
-The tags get merged, split up, filtered, scored and put together, then the best scored tags will be saved as genre metadata in the corresponding album tracks.
-If a tag is supplied from more then one source their individual scores will be summed up.
 Equal tags in different writings will be merged together.
+Tags containing seperators or specific parts will get split up.
+The tags get filtered, scored and put together, then the best scored tags will be saved as genre metadata in the corresponding album tracks.

 ### Tags scoring with count (Last.FM, MusicBrainz, What partially)
 If counts are supplied for the tags they will get scored by `count/topcount`,